CristianoYL/RestaurantAndroidApp/README.md

 The project is developed using **Android Studio 3.0**.
 It is recommended that you use **Android Studio** instead of other IDEs for simpler project import.
 [You may download Android Studio from the official website here](https://developer.android.com/studio/index.html).

 ## Dependencies
-This service relies on serveral other services as well.
-For example, it uses [Google Maps API](https://developers.google.com/maps/documentation/android-api/) for location services and maps, [Gson](https://sites.google.com/site/gson/gson-user-guide) for data serialization, more specificly, for jsonifying data, and [Stripe](https://stripe.com/docs) for live credit card charges etc.
+This service relies on several other services as well.
+For example, it uses [Google Maps API](https://developers.google.com/maps/documentation/android-api/) for location services and maps, [Gson](https://sites.google.com/site/gson/gson-user-guide) for data serialization, more specifically, for jsonifying data, and [Stripe](https://stripe.com/docs) for live credit card charges etc.

 Since **Android Studio** uses **gradle build**, you don't need to worry about dependencies when importing the code.
 # SDK